Kucherov, Stamkos shine, lift Lightning over Hurricanes 6-4

 Each team scored four goals in the second, with the Lightning turning a 4-2 deficit into a 5-4 lead.
 Stamkos and Kucherov scored on the power play and Tyler Johnson also beat Petr Mrazek in the final 5:22 of the period.

-Teuvo Teravainen, Jesper Fast, Dougie Hamilton and Jaccob Slavin scored in the second for the Hurricanes, who hurt themselves by taking bad penalty after bad penalty while giving the Lightning five power-play opportunities in that period alone.
+Teuvo Teravainen, Jesper Fast, Dougie Hamilton and Jaccob Slavin scored in the second for the Hurricanes.
+They hurt themselves by taking bad penalty after bad penalty while giving the Lightning six power-play opportunities.

+“If you give that caliber of power play that many chances, it’s not a recipe for success,” Slavin said.
+“We’ve just got to stay more disciplined and play hard, but play smart as well and not give them chances that they don’t need.”

 Tampa Bay finished 3 of 6 on the power play, and it has scored five times with the man advantage in the last two games.

-Carolina had its highest scoring game of the series, but the Hurricanes were 0 for 2 on the power play and struggled after going up 4-2 on Slavin’s goal at 12:41 of the second.
+Carolina had its highest scoring game of the series, too.
+But the Hurricanes were 0 for 2 on the power play and struggled after going up 4-2 on Slavin’s goal at 12:41 of the second.

+“It’s weird.
+There were 11 goals in the series and to see eight go in in the second period, that was chaotic, it was a circus out there,” Cooper said.
+“But definitely no refunds after that one.
+Take your coach’s hat off.
+That was one helluva entertaining second period.”

 Vezina Trophy finalist Andrei Vasilevskiy weathered the Hurricanes’ scoring barrage and didn’t allow another goal the rest of the way.
 He finished with 21 saves.